RHFieldProductManagement/acm-htb/README.md

 **Success Criteria**: Ability to launch the OpenShift Console from ACM and successfully login and view details of the cluster.

+**Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_3BLyVBpZZFLlWBL) about what the experience was like.

 ## **Task Five: Upgrade an OCP Cluster**